hexafluoride/Stomp/included-chains.md

 ![default-filter output](https://raw.githubusercontent.com/hexafluoride/Stomp/master/misc/default.png)

 ## fake-glitches
-fake-glitches is, as its name suggests, mostly not "real" datamoshing, but instead applies a bunch of deterministic algorithms and a random-gaps filter for variety.
+fake-glitches is, as its name suggests, mostly not "real" datamoshing, but instead it applies a bunch of deterministic algorithms and a random-gaps filter for variety.

 Output: